 The key is to stay disciplined.
 You have to use credit cards the right way in order to reap the benefits.
 And if you do, your finances will be better off moving forward.

 7. Carrying credit card debt will improve your credit score

-Credit bureaus don’t want to see a high debt-to-income ratio — meaning you’re carrying high balances on your credit cards.
-If you use a credit card, you want the balance to be $0 at the end of every month or pay cycle.
-You only want to use at max 30% of your available credit at any time.
-So if you have one credit card with a limit of $1,000, you only want to put as much as $300 on it at time, and then pay that off before the end of the month.
+Also, credit bureaus will ding your score if your credit utilization is too high — meaning you’re carrying high balances on your credit cards compared to the cards’ limits.
+You only want to use at the most 30% of your available credit at any time.
+So if you have one credit card with a limit of $1,000, you only want to put as much as $300 on it at time, and then pay that off before charging anything else.